-As the skies turn grey, clouds heavy with rains, sitting put at home with a hot cup of tea seems to be the best idea ever.
+As the sky turns grey, clouds heavy with rains, sitting put at home with a hot cup of tea seems to be the best idea ever.
 However, not all of us are lucky as we are out and about in the monsoons too.
 Rains, though beautiful, bring with them many diseases.
 Simple issues like a cough, cold, allergies can easily escalate into bigger problems such as malaria, dengue, viral fever and more.

 But we can overcome these issues with simple monsoon home remedies and strengthen our immune system to stay healthy and happy.